-3. Create a White House-Level Capacity for Strategic Foresight to Inform Key Policy Decisions

-The new White House chief of staff should designate a White House-level position or create a unit possibly modeled after the Council of Economic Advisors, which would promote the use of macro-Strategic Foresight (e.g., assessing global, long-term forces) in policy decisions.

-- a.
-This function should report to the Chief of Staff's office, with actual staff via detailees from agencies, Federally-Funded Research Development Corporations (e.g., RAND, MITRE), foundations, think tanks, or university affiliations.
+- Create a White House-level capacity for Strategic Foresight to inform key policy decisions.
+The new White House chief of staff should designate a White House-level position or create a unit possibly modeled after the Council of Economic Advisors, which would promote the use of macro-Strategic Foresight (e.g., assessing global, long-term forces) in policy decisions. - This function should report to the Chief of Staff's office, with actual staff via detailees from agencies, Federally-Funded Research Development Corporations (e.g., RAND, MITRE), foundations, think tanks, or university affiliations.
 This function would be in the "line of sight" of decision makers, but not in the "line of fire" and engaged in day-to-day urgent responses to current events.
-Placing this function in the White House would likely make its results more policy-oriented in nature. - b.
-The person leading this function would serve as a neutral convener and broker between the Foresight and risk functions vs. the policy development and decision functions, at the White House.
+Placing this function in the White House would likely make its results more policy-oriented in nature. - The person leading this function would serve as a neutral convener and broker between the Foresight and risk functions vs. the policy development and decision functions, at the White House.
 That person's job would be to ensure the questions around next steps get asked; he/she will not be vested with the capacity to develop the answers.
 Selected agencies have functions like this in place, such as the Defense Department's Office of Net Assessment, which reports directly to the Secretary.
-Other agencies, such as the Office of Student Aid in the Department of Education have incorporated this role into the responsibilities of their Chief Risk Officer.

-4. Create an Expectation that the OMB Deputy Director for Management Champion the Creation and Use of Foresight Capacity

-- a.
-The OMB Deputy Director for Management already oversees the implementation of agency strategic plans, enterprise risk management initiatives, acquisition and grant policy, and human capital initiatives.
-He/ she would be a logical champion for the systematic development and use of Foresight capacity across the government. - b.
+Other agencies, such as the Office of Student Aid in the Department of Education have incorporated this role into the responsibilities of their Chief Risk Officer. - Create an expectation that the OMB Deputy Director for Management, possibly via the President's Management Council, would champion the creation and use of Foresight capacity in their respective agencies to inform policy, management, and implementation decision-making. - The OMB Deputy Director for Management already oversees the implementation of agency strategic plans, enterprise risk management initiatives, acquisition and grant policy, and human capital initiatives.
+He/ she would be a logical champion for the systematic development and use of Foresight capacity across the government.

 The President's Management Council (PMC), chaired by the OMB Deputy Director for Management, should sponsor government-wide Foresight efforts that would be more mission- and implementation-oriented rather than targeted to the needs of White House policy makers.
 This would be similar to Canada's Foresight office, Policy Horizons Canada, which provides meta-analyses to its ministries on topics selected by a council similar to our PMC.

-5. Leverage Existing Interagency Networks to Help Agencies Develop and Use Foresight in Decision-Making
+Action 3: Leverage Existing Interagency Networks to Help Agencies Develop and Use Foresight in Decision-Making